Pipe band: Military pipes and drums

 Pipe bands have long been part of military tradition, most notably in the United Kingdom and its former colonies.
 Many of the same standard tunes are found in both the military and civilian pipe band repertoires, and many similarities exist in terms of musical style, historical and musical influences, and dress and deportment.

-Military Bandsmen as full time musicians in British Army bands are normally required to take on a secondary role in the battlefield as medics.
+Military bandsmen as full time musicians in British Army bands are normally required to take on a secondary role in the battlefield as medics.
 However, in most cases, soldiers in the pipes and drums in a Scottish or Irish infantry regiment are fully trained infantrymen who constitute a machine gun or mortar platoon, or are Assault Pioneers or as a rifle platoon.
-(This is similar to Corps of Drums in an English or Welsh infantry regiment although their tradition of Fifes and Drums is quite separate from that of the Highland Bagpipes).
+(This is similar to corps of drums in an English or Welsh infantry regiment although their tradition of fifes and drums is quite separate from that of the Highland bagpipes).
 As a result, in addition to being musicians, members of the pipes and drums must also be qualified fighting soldiers.
 Unlike musicians, who belong to the Royal Corps of Army Music, the pipers and drummers belong to the regiment in which they serve and are combat soldiers first and foremost.
-Pipers in particular uphold a centuries-old tradition of inspiring soldiers in the field and this can be traced back into Scotlands clan system to the 16th century at least.
+Pipers in particular uphold a centuries-old tradition of inspiring soldiers in the field and this can be traced back into Scotland's clan system to the 16th century at least.

 In other parts of the world, military pipe bands are generally part of reserve regiments, and also draw civilian members into their ranks.

 The British Army runs its own pipes and drums training facility, the Army School of Bagpipe Music and Highland Drumming, in Edinburgh, Scotland.
 To be qualified as a pipe major or drum major in the pipes and drums of a regiment of the British Army, candidates must successfully pass a series of courses at the school.